designstem/projects/frequency/index.md

 ### Preparation

 > ##### You will need
-Printed grid circles, turntable, scissors, pencils, a smartphone/tablet/PC for using the online tool.
+Printed grid circles, turntable, scissors, pencils, a smartphone / tablet / PC for using the online tool.

 Download and print out paper templates to hand out to students.
 You can download them from here: